CANopenTerm/canopenterm.github.io/getting-started.md

 Currently, only USB-based CAN dongles from [PEAK-System Technik GmbH](https://www.peak-system.com/Products.57.0.html?L=1) are supported.
-An abstraction for other manufacturers is being considered.
+An abstraction for other manufacturers is being considered and SocketCAN support for Linux is in the works.

 ## Command-line interface